Stocks up, fear down on Wall Street despite Ukraine invasion

-NEW YORK (AP) — Relief flowed through Wall Street on Friday, even as deadly attacks continued to rage in Ukraine.
-Stocks rose, oil fell and investors turned away from gold and other traditional havens they favor when fear is high.
+NEW YORK (AP) — Wall Street capped a turbulent week of trading Friday with a broad rally for stocks as relief flowed through the market, even as deadly attacks raged in Ukraine.
+Oil fell and investors turned away from gold and other traditional havens they favor when fear is high.

-The S&P 500 was 2.1% higher in afternoon trading, following up on a wild Thursday where the benchmark index careened from a 2.6% loss to a gain of 1.5%.
+The S&P 500 climbed 2.2% and notched its first weekly gain in three weeks.
+The benchmark index was following up on a wild Thursday when it careened from a 2.6% loss to a gain of 1.5%.
 Stocks have swung sharply with uncertainty about how much Russia’s invasionwill push up inflation, particularly oil and natural gas prices, and drag on the global economy.

-Such big swings are likely to continue in the hours and weeks ahead, with so much uncertainty not only about Ukraine but also about interest rates.
+Such big swings are likely to continue, with so much uncertainty not only about Ukraine but also about interest rates.
 The Federal Reserve is caught in a delicate dance where it has to raise interest rates enough to rein in high inflation but not so much as to cause a recession.

-On Friday morning, at least, the mood was calmer.
-A measure of fear on Wall Street, which shows how worried traders are about upcoming swings in stock prices, fell 9.3%.
+On Friday, at least, the mood was calmer.
+A measure of fear on Wall Street, which shows how worried traders are about upcoming swings in stock prices, fell 9%.
 Gold dropped 2% after rallying for weeks on worries about Russia and Ukraine.
 Treasury yields held relatively steady, signaling investors weren’t scrambling for safety as they had immediately after Russia’s invasion.

 “The market acts emotionally when these things happen because it is so difficult to model,” said Mark Hackett, chief of investment research at Nationwide.

-Reports that Russia is ready to send a delegation to Belarus for talks with Ukrainian officials helped somewhat.
-A U.S. government report, meanwhile, showed that that inflation last month was roughly in line with economists’ expectations, though it was still high.
+A U.S. government report showed that that inflation last month was roughly in line with economists’ expectations, though it was still high.
 It also showed the main engine of the U.S. economy, spending by consumers, strengthened by more than economists expected.

 “Lost in a lot of focus on Russia, the Federal Reserve and inflation is the fact that the economy is in a fairly strong position,” Hackett said.